srikanthbaride/Reinforcement-Learning-Fundamentals-Code/README.md

 ---

-This repository hosts **chapter-wise companion code** for the book *Reinforcement Learning Explained: From Theory to Practice*.
+This repository hosts **chapter-wise companion code** for the book *Reinforcement Learning Explained*.
 It provides clean, minimal, and well-tested implementations of key reinforcement learning concepts.

 ---